google-deepmind/mujoco/doc/unity.rst

 the file in MuJoCo, saves it to a temporary location, and then processes the generated saved file.
 This has several
 effects:

-- It validates the MJCF - we are guaranteed that the saved MJCF matches the `schema <CSchema>`_.
+- It validates the MJCF - we are guaranteed that the saved MJCF matches the :ref:`schema <CSchema>`.
 - It validates the assets (materials, meshes, textures) and imports these assets into Unity, as well as creating new material assets for geom RGBA specification.
 - It allows the importer to handle :ref:`\<include\> <include>` elements without replicating MuJoCo’s file-system